theangryangel/XI4N/docs/guides/lfs.rst

     I won't go through the exact details, however there is a handy wiki page on `_LFS Manual - Hosting`.

-Configuring InSim
+Configuring Insim
 ^^^^^^^^^^^^^^^^^

 1. Open your dedicated server applicable cfg file, and set `/insim 29999`.
 Then save.
 Make a note of your `/admin` value.
-InSim uses this password to connect.
+Insim uses this password to connect.

 2. Restart your LFS dedicated server.